thcopeland/afterzhev/sim/slimavr-0.1.5/README.md

 - ATmega 1280/2560

-Which is not very many.
+which is not very many.
 Neither is this support complete by any means.
 If your project needs some other MCU, please create an Issue or PR.

 ## Missing features

 Slimavr is far from complete.
 At this point, it lacks

- - Debugger support
  - Fuse emulation
  - External interrupts
  - External timers